dotnet/roslynator/src/VisualStudioCode/package/README.md

 ## Configuration

-Use EditorConfig file to configure analyzers, refactoring and compiler diagnostic fixes.
+Use EditorConfig file to configure analyzers, refactorings and compiler diagnostic fixes.

 ```editorconfig
 # Set severity for all analyzers that are enabled by default (https://docs.microsoft.com/en-us/visualstudio/code-quality/use-roslyn-analyzers?view=vs-2022#set-rule-severity-of-multiple-analyzer-rules-at-once-in-an-editorconfig-file)